This is the current version of this document. To view historic versions, click the link in the document's navigation

 Section 4 - Eligibility for Release

 (6) The University will issue a release where a transfer is in the best interests of the international student, including but not limited to where the University has assessed that:

 Top of Page

 - the University is unable to deliver the program outlined in the international students Written Agreement;

 - the international student has demonstrated that they are unable to achieve satisfactory academic progress, even after engaging with the University's intervention strategy and/or support services;

 - there is evidence that the international student's reasonable expectations about their current program are not being met;

 - there is evidence that the international student was misled by the University or an education or migration agent regarding the University or its program, and the program is therefore unsuitable to their needs and/or study objectives;

 - an appeal (internal or external) on another matter results in a decision or recommendation to release the international student;

 - the international student is enrolled in a Higher Degree by Research Program and the Dean of Graduate Research supports the change;

 - the international student has a government sponsor who considers the change to be in their best interests and provides written support for the transfer; or

-- there is evidence that exceptional compelling or compassionate circumstances exist (as defined in the University's Admission Procedure Manual - Coursework Programs and the Application for Release) and these circumstances will be improved if the international student transfers to another institution.
+- there is evidence that exceptional compelling or compassionate circumstances exist (as defined in the University's Admissions Manual - Coursework and Enabling Programs and the Application for Release) and these circumstances will be improved if the international student transfers to another institution.

 Section 5 - Grounds for Refusal of Release

 (7) The University may refuse to issue a release if the international student:

 Top of Page